Deindustrialization: Preferences

-A study by Liboreiro, Sánchez, and García, covering advanced economies between 1995 and 2014, shows that the shrinking share of manufacturing value added in GDP was mainly driven by relative price movements and by shifts in final demand.
+A study covering advanced economies between 1995 and 2014, shows that the shrinking share of manufacturing value added in GDP was mainly driven by relative price movements and by shifts in final demand.
 Services became relatively more expensive than manufactured goods, so manufacturing’s share in GDP fell for largely nominal reasons.
-At the same time, services behaved as superior goods, with consumption rising faster than income growth, while the demand for manufactured goods increased more slowly (see Engel's law).
-Other factors, such as technological changes in input use or shifts in trade patterns, apparently played only a minor role in the observed decline.
+At the same time, services behaved as superior goods, with consumption rising faster than income growth, while the demand for manufactured goods increased more slowly; this theory is referenced as a result of Engel's law.
+Other factors, such as technological changes in input use or shifts in trade patterns, played only a minor role in the observed decline.

 Other

-Rowthorn argues that Marx's theory of declining (industrial) profit may be regarded as one of the earliest explanations of deindustrialization.
-This theory argues that technological innovation enables more efficient means of production, resulting in increased physical productivity, i.e., a greater output of use value per unit of capital invested.
+Robert Rowthorn, a University of Cambridge professor of economics, argues that Karl Marx's theory of declining industrial profit may be regarded as one of the earliest explanations of deindustrialization.
+This theory argues that technological innovation enables more efficient means of production, results in increased physical productivity, including a greater output of use value per unit of capital invested.
 In parallel, however, technological innovations replace people with machinery, and the organic composition of capital decreases.
-Assuming only labor can produce new additional value, this greater physical output embodies a smaller and surplus value.
+Assuming only labor can produce new additional value, this greater physical output embodies a smaller surplus value.
 The average rate of industrial profit therefore declines in the longer term.